 Join us for a special sleepover at the National Archives Museum in Washington, DC, and spend the night next to America’s most precious treasures: the Declaration of Independence, the Constitution, and the Bill of Rights.

-This event is open to children 8-12 years old, with at least one adult per group of four children.
-The event typically starts in the evening on Saturday, through 9 a.m. on Sunday, before the Museum opens again to the public.
+These events are open to children 8-12 years old, with at least one adult per group of four children.
+The sleepover starts in the evening on Saturday, through 9 a.m. on Sunday, before the Museum opens again to the public.
 Tickets are $125 per participant, or $100 for Foundation members.

 Check back here for information about future sleepovers at the National Archives, and sign up for our newsletter to learn more about upcoming family programming, exhibitions, and much more!

 Sleepovers at the National Archives are supported by the Foundation for the National Archives through the generosity of John Hancock.